venukommu/Strapi/README.md

-# Strapi application
+# Strapi

-A quick description of your strapi application
+A Strapi template to create Strapi projects pre-configured for e-commerce apps.